Asbestos Exposure and Mesothelioma in the Navy

-Mesothelioma is known for having an extremely long latency period, meaning the time between exposure and the onset of symptoms.
+Mesothelioma is known for having an extremely long latency period, meaning the time between exposure and the onset of symptoms requiring treatment.
 The disease can take between 10 and 60 years to develop and show up in victims.
 If you are exhibiting any symptoms, speak with your doctor right away and inform them of your potential work history around asbestos.

 - Abdominal pain or swelling

 - Chest pain